OfficeDev/office-js-docs-pr/docs/reference/manifest/group.md

 ### Icon

 Required.
 If a tab contains a lot of groups and the program window is resized, the specified image may display instead.
+This child element is not supported in Outlook Add-ins.

 ### Control